Estimating Racial Disparities in Emergency General Surgery: Introduction: Racial Disparities in Health Care

-Methodologically, three key features make the tools we develop particularly suited to clinical applications such as the one we consider here.
+Complementing our substantive results, we argue that three key features make the methodology we develop particularly suited to clinical applications such as the one we consider here.
 First, many clinical applications use claims databases with large sample sizes.
 We show that our method is fast computationally, especially relative to matching, making it feasible with the large samples.
 Second, accounting for differences within clusters, such as hospitals, is a critical element of the research design for studying racial disparities in a range of applications.
 Our proposed approach naturally generates weights to balance comparisons within such clusters.
 Finally, with large numbers of patient covariates, there may be some subset of the covariates that interact.
-However, selecting relevant interactions is a high-dimensional variable selection problem orthogonal to the estimation of the weights.
-We outline how to use sample splitting and a random forest to discover key interactions for balancing.
+However, selecting relevant interactions is a high-dimensional variable selection problem that is separate to the estimation of the weights.
+We outline how to use sample splitting and a random forest to discover key interactions for adjustment.

 Our article proceeds as follows.
-In Section~\ref{sec:application_intro}, we outline the details of our application.
+In Section~\ref{sec:application_intro}, we outline the details of our dataset and study.
 In Section~\ref{sec:setup} we set up the statistical framework and review existing approaches.
 In Section~\ref{sec:bal_weights} we develop regularized linear estimators for adjusting covariate differences between a focal group and comparison group, and apply this to estimate racial disparities in our setting.
-In this section, we also discuss hyperparameter selection, approximating hospital fixed effects, expanding basis functions with interactions, and augmentation with an outcome model.
-In Section~\ref{sec:sim}, we evaluate our methods in a simulation study.
+In this section, we also discuss accounting for hospital-level interactions, expanding basis functions with interactions, and hyper-parameter selection.
 In Section~\ref{sec:results}, we analyze the data on racial disparities in EGS care.
 In Section~\ref{sec:conc}, we conclude.